amirouche/ouverture.py/CONTRIBUTING.md

 The full test suite should complete in under 10 seconds on modern hardware.
 If tests are slow:

-1. Check for large ouverture pools in $HOME/.local/ouverture or local .ouverture directories
+1. Check for large mobius pools in $HOME/.local/mobius or local .mobius directories
 2. Ensure tmp_path fixtures are being used correctly
 3. Consider using pytest-xdist for parallel execution:
    ```bash